Health hazards of air travel: Deep vein thrombosis

 Deep vein thrombosis (DVT) is the third most common vascular disease next to stroke and heart attack.
 It is estimated that DVT affects one in 5,000 travellers on long flights.
 Risk increases with exposure to more flights within a short time frame and with increasing duration of flights.
 According to a health expert in Canada, even though the risk of a blood clot is low, given the number of people who fly, it is a public health risk.
 It is reported in 2016 that the average distance between seat rows has declined to 79 cm, from over 89 cm, while the average seat size has shrunk to 43 cm from 46 cm in the previous two decades.

 Radiation exposure

-Flying 12 km high, passengers and crews of jet airliners are exposed to at least 10 times the cosmic ray dose that people at sea level receive.
+Flying 12 km high, passengers and crews of jet airliners are exposed to at least 10 times the cosmic ray dose that people at sea level receive, increasing their radiation exposure.
 Every few years, a geomagnetic storm permits a solar particle event to penetrate down to jetliner altitudes.
 Aircraft flying polar routes near the geomagnetic poles are at particular risk.
-There is also increased radiation from space.